rackerlabs/technical-blog/_posts/2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering.md

 Enter AWS Transit Gateway (TGW).
 TGW lets you do the following:

 - Solve the management overhead costs that you incur with VPC peering.
-- Have a central location to manage your connection between VPCs
+- Have a central location to manage your connection between VPCs.
-- Manage VPCs that are in a different account to yours.
+- Manage VPCs that are in a different account than yours.
 - Create a hub and spoke network, as shown in the following diagram:

 ![]({% asset_path 2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering/Picture3.png %})

-Initially, TGW didn't support inter-region peering, which was a major concern, but Amazon has resolved this problem and added it to the feature list.
+Initially, TGW didn't support inter-region peering, which was a major concern, but Amazon resolved this problem and added it to the feature list.
 Now, you can easily configure connectivity between regions.

-### Deployment Plan
+### Deployment plan

-As part of the prerequisites, you should set up a VPC in each of your regions with an EC2 instance.
-Ensure that you enable Internet Control Message Protocol (ICMP) is enabled in each security group.
+As part of the prerequisites, you set up a VPC in each of your regions with an EC2 instance.
+Ensure that you enable Internet Control Message Protocol (ICMP) in each security group.

-The goal: you should be able to ping the instances from:
+The goal is that you should be able to ping the instances from:

 •	VPC A --> VPC B
 •	VPC C --> VPC D